-If you didn’t already know, coffee beans are a fruit.
-Just like other fruits coffee beans also have a fleshy part and seeds.
+If you didn’t already know, coffee beans are fruit.
+Just like other fruits coffee beans also have fleshy parts and seeds.
 The coffee beans that we all know and love are actually the two seeds found in the flesh (the coffee cherry).
-These seeds are compressed together within the husk which is what gives them the one flat side and a rounded side, but this isn’t always the case.

-Peaberries are the result of a genetic mutation which causes the two seeds to not develop correctly which typically results in just one seed surviving and becoming more rounded.
-They’re also usually smaller than typical seeds.
+Inside a peaberry coffee cherry, something unusual happens.
+Instead of two seeds growing, only one develops, and it takes on a round shape.
+So essentially Peaberries are the result of a genetic natural mutation that causes the two seeds to not develop correctly which results in just one seed surviving and becoming more rounded.

-This genetic mutation is rare and no one has been able to completely understand what causes this freak transformation, but one thing we do know is that Peaberries usually make up less than 10% of all coffee beans processed.
+This genetic mutation is rare, and no one has been able to completely understand what causes this freak transformation, but one thing we do know is that Peaberries usually make up less than 5-10% of all coffee beans processed.

-Due to the fact that the single Peaberry is the only seed in the fruit, it will get all of the nutrition that would have otherwise been shared with two.
+Because the single Peaberry is the only seed in the fruit, it will get all of the nutrition that would have otherwise been shared with two.

 Where Does Peaberry Coffee Come From?